Utkarsh1607/Utkarsh1607/README.md

 <h1>Hey you, I'm Utkarsh Gupta</h1>

-##### I'm a passionate programmer Specialized in MERN Stack developer.Something that I love about programming is the opportunity to work with different people and departments.
+##### A passionate programmer Specialized in MERN Stack development.one thing that I love most about programming is the opportunity to work with different people and departments.
 As a programmer, I like to challenge myself and learn new tech skills.
-It is great to be able to come together with other professionals who are striving towards the same goal.If you would like to know more, reach out at vkkhambra786@gmail.com
+It is great to be able to come together with other professionals who are striving towards the same goal.If you would like to know more, reach out to me at Utkarsh16071998@gmail.com

 ![](https://komarev.com/ghpvc/?username=your-githubvkkhambra786&style=flat-square&label=Profile+Views)
 <img src="https://badges.pufler.dev/Commits/yearly/taherahmed14" />

-### :heavy_minus_sign: Interested on my skills?
+### :heavy_minus_sign: My Skills
 <p>
 <a><img src="https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white" alt="html5"/></a>
 <a><img src="https://img.shields.io/badge/CSS3-1572B6?style=for-the-badge&logo=css3&logoColor=white" alt="css3"/> </a>